List of Archer characters: Ray Gillette

 In "Heart of Archness Part III", Ray is shot in the stomach which appears to render him paralyzed from the waist down.
-He is confined to a wheelchair for several episodes and removed from active duty as a field agent with Cyril taking his position.
+He uses a wheelchair for several episodes and is removed from active duty as a field agent with Cyril taking his position.
 However, in "Bloody Ferlin", Archer and Lana discover that Ray has been faking his paralysis since being discharged from the hospital following his recovery from his gunshot wound.
 In the Season 3 finale, "Space-Race 2", Ray ends up being paralyzed for real as the result of Archer interfering with Cyril's effort to land the spacecraft.
 In Season 4, Krieger gives Ray bionic leg-implants that allow him to walk again.
 In the season finale he is paralyzed once more when Archer accidentally short-circuits his bionic legs with a defibrillator.
 In season five, after ISIS disbands, Ray begins falling into a depression due to a combination of tutoring Cheryl and his lack of mobility.
 Krieger eventually reveals that the CPU in Ray's bionic legs simply needs to be rebooted in order to restore his ability to walk.

 In "Pocket Listing," Ray was tasked to hide in among the plants of a greenhouse during a mission at Cheryl's mansion.
 While everyone else became sidetracked, Ray was left to fend off a gigantic carnivorous plant.
 He managed to survive, but lost his right arm below the elbow during the ordeal.
 Krieger transplanted a new bionic (and black) right hand for Ray (which is implied to have originally been made for Conway Stern).
 Ray later wears a black glove over his right hand, in what is possibly an homage to the character of Luke Skywalker in Return of the Jedi who wore a black glove over his own bionic right hand.
 After receiving his new hand, he shows a lot of distaste for it, leading everyone else to think he was being racist just because it's black.
 When Cyril brings up the subject to him, he reveals he doesn't mind the hand being black, he just dislikes how his original limbs are being replaced with robotic versions, and that he fears losing his humanity at some point.